 Everything she saw she liked...except the family room.
 She didn't like the furniture.
 However I had no budget to buy new furniture.
 She liked the greens in the living room and dining room and the yellow in the kitchen.
 She suggested a golden green for the family room...since everything was open concept, to blend the greens and yellows on the floor.

 I had yellow in the stairwell but wasn't sure which color to put where in the mid-section of the house where all the colors came together.
 She told me exactly which wall would take which color.
 I wrote notes on each wall...for yellow or green.
-I even bought the golden green for the family room and my husband painted that on the walls for me.
+I even bought the golden green for the family room.
 I like that color a lot, especially since it's called "Lafayette"!

 However the designer did not like my choice of large floral prints in the family room, with a black background.
 She highly recommended going with a robin's egg blue for the family room accent color, and for the window treatments.
 She said it was highly popular, and would help to bring out the blue from the kitchen.

 Hmmm...as much as I like robin's egg blue on its own, I didn't know how much I'd like it against my golden green walls with the beige furniture in the family room.
-However my husband has always wanted professional advice over my preferences, so I dutifully bought some robin's egg blue window treatments.
+However I dutifully bought some robin's egg blue window treatments.
 I had trouble locating window treatments that didn't have too much pattern.
 I bought these long drapes at Target and the valences at JCPenney.
 I chose not to use drapes behind the couch, because there is an a/c vent on the floor.
 Long window treatments definitely would not work there.
-However my husband wanted something creative, and I really wanted some luscious silk fabric to drape on the fireplace wall (where there are no vents) to frame the fireplace.
+I really wanted some luscious silk fabric to drape on the fireplace wall (where there are no vents) to frame the fireplace.
 However I couldn't afford the nice stuff.
 This is used a lot in the Parade of Homes in Texas and we always like it, and it looks French, however it wasn't in the budget.
 I bought a shantung which was cheap at Target.

 I've lived with this color scheme for the last 7 years.
 Alas, it has not grown on me.
 I had some silk hydrangeas that have some robin's egg blue in them that I usually have in the silver urn from Colonial Williamsburg in the far right of the photo.
 However I hadn't gotten around with replacing my Christmas hydrangeas with the blue ones.
 I liked my red and cream hydrangeas much better than the blue...